Profitable Spa Company, SBA Financing Ready To Go!

-The Top Three Fears of Business-buying
+The Top Three Objectives of Business-buying

-(And how this business measures up against them)
+(And how this business stacks up)

 1) Solid Business?
 Check.

 Over 20 years of successful operation.
 Real cash flows after real adjustments for owner functions.
 Top-quality products and services (5-star Google review ranking.)
 Impeccable building and showroom.
 The only reason this business is on the market is that the owners are retiring.
 This is their retirement fund.